 This is the main reason people always hear the same advice, to turn on their radiators and to air their rooms more often.

-It is however very important to air and heat your rooms responsibly and economically.
+It is however very important to air and heats your rooms responsibly and economically.

 During summer constantly airing rooms is of course always a possibility.

 If condensation occurs despite all these aforementioned precautions, then the problem has to be tackled from a different perspective.
 The first step should be to check the windows in question and see whether they are still properly functional.
-If after an expert’s inspection brings no result, then the probable cause of condensation are either bad building shells or bad airflow.
-Even with newer buildings condensation is oftentimes a problem, since modern architecture usually includes large windowfronts but insufficient heating sources.
+If an expert’s inspection brings no result, then the probable cause of condensation is either bad building shells or bad airflow.
+Even with newer buildings condensation is oftentimes a problem since modern architecture usually includes large window fronts but insufficient heating sources.

 There is no need for complex modifications to an existing room.
 T-STRIPE installation is fast and easy, no matter what kind of windows you have.

 Up until a few years ago, there was simply no feasible solution to these problems available on the market.